Kent27/ai-setup/pr-review.md

 - **What’s wrong**
 - **Why it matters**
 - **Suggested fix:** concrete change(s) (code-level if possible)
+- **Prompt for AI Agents:** A single, self-contained paragraph that tells an AI agent exactly what to verify and fix.
+Include the file path, line range, the specific variable/function names involved, and the expected before→after behavior.
+Example:
+  > Verify each finding against the current code and only fix it if needed.
+In `@backend/app/library/compiler/cordova.go` around lines 120–125, replace the unchecked `err` return from `os.MkdirAll` with an explicit `if err != nil { return fmt.Errorf("failed to create dir: %w", err) }` guard so that directory-creation failures surface instead of silently proceeding.

 ### 5) Edge Cases & Failure Modes
 Cover (as applicable):